vxd303/bridge-rs/README.md

 ## Troubleshooting startup issues

-If the built executable closes immediately or no tray icon appears, the app now writes a log file to your temporary directory (for example `%TEMP%\\tango-bridge.log` on Windows).
+If the built executable closes immediately or no tray icon appears, the app now writes a log file to a user-writable location.
+On Windows the log is written to `%LOCALAPPDATA%\\Tango Bridge\\tango-bridge.log` (falling back to `%TEMP%` if needed).
 Any fatal errors are also shown in a native dialog when possible.
 Checking that log file should help identify missing dependencies or other startup failures.